 line 26. point|11.9305|16.9547|10.8962|1|1

-The line 24 describe the positional items of the next two lines.
-The ROI is represented with a central point (x, y, z), that is in the line 25, and a shift in both directions (+/-) of each axis by the line 26.
-It means that the ROI is delimitated by the two points:
+Line 24 describes the positional items of the subsequent lines.
+The VOI is represented by a central point (x, y, z), which can be found in Line 25, and a shift in both directions (+/-) for each axis, specified in Line 26.
+This means that the VOI is delimited by the following two points:

-Point1 and Point2 are delimitating the ROI that contains the pulmonary nodule image.
-These points are in the world system coordinate with respecto to the scan that must be mapped to the voxel coordinate to be used to extract the ROI nodule.
-In this way, the affine matrix must be used to mapping from scanner coordinate to voxel coordinate.
-After this mapping, the bounding box can be used to extract the pulmonary nodule from a CT scan.
+These points define the bounding box that encompasses the PN image.
+They are given in the world system coordinates relative to the CT scan and need to be mapped to the voxel coordinates for extracting the VOI of the nodule.
+To achieve this mapping, the affine matrix is employed to transform from the scanner coordinate system to the voxel coordinate system.
+Once the mapping is performed, the bounding box can be utilized to extract the pulmonary nodule from the CT scan.

 CITATION